CookingWithCale/MarkdownSoftwareEngineering/readme.md

 ## MVP RoadMap

-***When you're first starting out your project, your roadmap should be here in the root `readme.md` file because people have very low tolerance for non-working code, they will just move on in search of the easy thing and you can't blame them, so if you're trying to woo contributors, you must do it with your Mission and vision, then immediately after show the action plan that someone else things is a good idea achievable, and worth their time to contribute too.***
+***When you're first starting out your project, your roadmap should be here in the root `readme` file because people have very low tolerance for non-working code, they will just move on in search of the easy thing and you can't blame them, so if you're trying to woo contributors, you must do it with your Mission and vision, then immediately after show the action plan that someone else things is a good idea achievable, and worth their time to contribute too.***

 We can achieve a Minimum Viable Product by completing the following project phases: